agdturner/ccg-generic/README.md

 ## Current Version and platform requirements
-Java 8 or higher.
+Now developed and tested on Java 11.
+It may be possible to compile and run on earlier versions of the Java Standard Development Kit.
-The current development version is 1.0-Snapshot.
+The current version is 1.0-Snapshot which is being refined.
+The aim is to produce a fully mature stable 1.0.0 release soon...

 ## Development Roadmap
 ### Version 1.0.0